 Persons wishing to furnish goods and/or services to the University of Arizona should visit Procurement and Contracting Services where they will be referred to the appropriate Buyer(s) handling their particular commodity.
 They should then familiarize the Buyer(s) with their product, indicating the marketing area covered and the level at which they operate (e.g., manufacturer, jobber, wholesaler, etc.).
 Vendors should go to the University of Arizona website and click on A-Z Index, then "Departments" (in the left hand navigation), look for departments that might be interested in buying their products or services.
 Vendors should call and make an appointment to visit the department to introduce their self and their products.
 This helps get the vendors on the suggested vendors list the department sends to Purchasing.

 Vendors are Encouraged to:

-- Frequently check the Procurement & Contracting Services website for Proposals and Bids.
+- Frequently check for Proposals and Bids.
 From this link you may also access Arizona State University and Northern Arizona State Bid Boards from the webpage.

 - Remain in contact with the Purchasing Buyer(s) to be advised of upcoming Proposals or Bids.

 - Remain in contact with prospective University customers as they refer vendor names to Procurement and Contracting Services Buyers.